virtkick/http-master/README.md

 The module needs to define a function such as below that would return the configuration object.
 ```
   module.exports = function(argv, data) {
-    return JSON.parse(data); // this does the same as defautl loading
+    return JSON.parse(data); // this does the same as default loading
   }
 ```